ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Evaluating ABScribe

-Then, using either the ABScribe or the Baseline interface, participants were asked to explore 8 variations (increasing or decreasing length, formality, word diversity, adding emojis, and two variations of their choosing) of 3 distinct text segments (title/subjectline, third sentence of the second paragraph, entire third paragraph), summing up to 24 variations.
-This approach ensured exploration of variations of consistent number, size and variety across study conditions, while affording some scope for creativity as, for two out of the eight variations for each segment, participants had the autonomy to craft variations based on their preferences.
+Then, with either ABScribe or the Baseline interface, participants were asked to use AI to explore eight variations (increasing or decreasing length, formality, word diversity, adding emojis, and two variations of their choosing) of three distinct text segments (title/subjectline, third sentence of the second paragraph, entire third paragraph), summing up to twenty-four variations.
+This approach ensured variation exploration of consistent number, size and variety across study conditions, while affording some scope for creativity as, for two out of the eight variations for each segment, participants had the autonomy to craft variations based on their preferences.
+We selected the variations by considering potential modifications writers might want to apply to their drafts, including changes in length, tone, and word choice.
+We then tested these modifications to ensure their feasibility with both ABScribe and the baseline interface.